 - With a wooden spoon, gently fold in the flour coated blueberries.

 - Pour the batter in the prepared bundt pan and bake for about 35-40 minutes or until a cake tester comes out clean.

-As was mentioned, you can make this lemon cake without the limoncello.
-Just replace the same amount with buttermilk.
+You can make this lemon cake without the limoncello -just replace the same amount with buttermilk.

 If you have been here before, you know that I like simple recipes that provide wonderful flavors.
 I would like to add that this is true for both sweet and savory dishes.